• Skip to primary navigation

 Ingredients on a counter top.

-Red pepper flakes give this recipe its spicy flavor.
-For even spicier shrimp, add more red pepper flakes and/or cayenne pepper, or even a dash of hot sauce.
+• Seasoning - Red pepper flakes and paprika add warmth and flavor to the recipe.
+For even spicier shrimp, add more red pepper flakes, some cayenne pepper, or even a dash of hot sauce.
 For milder shrimp, cut the red pepper flakes in half.

 Cooking shrimp in a skillet on the stove top.